bowdoin-csci2200/bowdoin-csci2200.github.io/labs.md

 The weekly labs complement the lectures and contain a set of exercises and problems which are meant to guide your learning.
 The labs are meant to be solved _in class_ throughout the week ---  we will set aside time to work on the lab problems during the regular class meetings and you will finish the lab during the designated lab period.

 **Lab Expectations:** The labs are there to help you learn, not to test you.
-It is ok (and expected!) that you will have (lots of) questions.
-We'll be around to talk to you.
+It is expected that you will have (lots of) questions as you work through the lab and we'll be around to talk to you.
 As you work through the lab problems, work  with your group,  discuss your ideas, formulate questions and engage with the TAs and the instructor(s) to get your questions answered.
 It is important that you work thoroughly through all the problems, and that you are proactive when you don't understand something ---  we (the instructors and LAs) will be around to help.

 **Writing the labs:** Write down your solutions using your ipad and save it as a pdf document.
 The solutions can be quick/short but try to keep them moderately neat and make sure they are legible so that we can read them.